-To determine what businesses within the county are classified as historically underutilized businesses, the city should use the list of such businesses provided by the Texas Facilities Commission (TFC).
-A city may contact the TFC by phone at (512) 463-3446.
-Alternatively, a city may obtain information about historically underutilized businesses from the TFC's Web site www.tfc.state.tx.us.
+To determine what businesses within the county are classified as historically underutilized businesses, the city should use the list of such businesses provided by the Texas Comptrollers Office.
+A city may obtain information about historically underutilized businesses from the Texas Comptrollers Office Web site www.window.state.tx.us/procurement/prog/hub/.